-Condition of Approval#14: Prior to the issuance of certificates of occupancy, the applicant and the City shall enter into an improvement agreement for the required public improvements and connections to public facilities involved with development of Phase 1.
+Condition of Approval#15: Prior to the issuance of building permits, the applicant and the City shall enter into an improvement agreement for the required public improvements and connections to public facilities involved with development of Phase 1.
 The public improvements shall be conducted in accordance with Section 9.801, Improvement Procedures.